How To Get Rid Of Keratosis Pilaris

 The best thing you can do to improve symptoms of keratosis pilaris is working to prevent them altogether.

-• Since flare-ups typically occur when your skin is dry, it’s important to moisturize daily.
-You can emollient cream that contains nature’s beeswax like Cutemol Emollient Cream.
+• Since flare-ups typically occur when the skin is dry, it’s important to moisturize daily.
+An emollient cream containing natural beeswax, like Cutemol Emollient Cream, can help.

-• Shaving or waxing can further irritate your bumps, which is why you can consider laser removal
+• Shaving or waxing can further irritate your bumps, so that you can consider laser removal.

 • Use mild soaps